aptech/docs/docs/CR-eqSolvemt.rst

         containing the result of each equation.
     :type &fct: TODO

-    :param par: an instance of a PV structure.
-The par instance is passed to the user-provided procedure pointed to by &fct.  par is
+    :param par:  The
+        par instance is passed to the user-provided procedure pointed to by &fct.  par is
         constructed using the pvPack functions.
-    :type par: TODO
+    :type par: an instance of a PV structure

     :param ...: Optional extra arguments.
         These arguments are passed untouched to the user-provided objective function, by sqpSolveMT.